-This alternative uses a combination of activities to achieve a reduction in the MEC hazards and also minimizes the potential for people to encounter MEC in the subsurface.
+This alternative uses a combination of activities to achieve a reduction in the MEC hazards and minimizes the potential for people to encounter receptor interaction with MEC in the subsurface.
 This alternative includes the use of advanced geophysical classification.
 Advanced geophysical sensors can differentiate between MEC and other nonhazardous metallic debris.
 Removal efforts would focus on items that are suspected to be an explosive hazard (other metallic debris is left in the ground).
 Understandably, larger munitions produce larger responses and can therefore be more easily detected at deeper depths.
 If MEC items are limited in depth to the range where the geophysical sensors are capable of reliably detecting them, then the location of MEC can accurately be determined.
 Conversely, if MEC items are at depths greater than the maximum depth of detection for that item, then the geophysical method may not establish the maximum depths.
-During the RI and EE/CA, the source of 95% of all anomalies dug were found within 12 inches of the surface; therefore, it is assumed that the depth of the detected anomalies would be less than 12 inches.
-MEC removal is anticipated to extend to the depth of the detected anomaly.
-The clearance will be to 36 inches; however, the depth of detection may extend deeper.
-MEC detected below 36 inches will be removed as well.
+During the RI and EE/CA, the source of 95% of all anomalies dug were found within 12 inches of the surface; therefore, it is assumed that the depth of most detected anomaly.
+The clearance will be to five inches; however, the depth of detection may extend deeper.
+MEC detected below five inches will be removed as well.
+The process of geophysical investigation and subsurface removal will also remove any MEC found on the surface.